ArthurTRamos/Grocery-Store---Web-Project/README.md

 - Open another terminal and go to ```cd backend```.
 Type ```npm i``` and ```npm start```.

-- Came back to the first terminal, take the url link and put it on your browser search bar.
+- Come back to the first terminal, take the url link and put it on your browser search bar.

 ## Problems